 You must have received a grade of C- or better from Math 1372 (or equivalent).

-There will be 3 in-class midterm exams and the final exam.
+There will be 3 midterm exams and the final exam.

-- Midterm 1 occurs on Wednesday, February 19 in lecture time.
+- Midterm 1 occurs on Wednesday, October 4 at night.

-- Midterm 2 occurs on Wednesday, March 26 in lecture time.
+- Midterm 2 occurs on Wednesday, November 1 at night.

-- Midterm 3 occurs on Wednesday, April 23 in lecture time.
+- Midterm 3 occurs on Wednesday, November 29 at night.

-In every exam, tou may take one 8.5" by 11" sheet of paper of notes (double-sided is OK).
+In every exam, you may take one 8.5" by 11" sheet of paper of notes (handwritten only, double-sided is OK).
 No textbooks or calculators are allowed.

 |Category||Grade basis||Points each||Total points|